cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/apptemplates.rst

    * - ``<config-path>``
      - Path to the configuration file

-The format of the configuration file is described in the Users’ Manual section on :ref:`Creating an Adapter <users-etl-configuration-file-format>`.
+The format of the configuration file is described in the Application Templates section on :ref:`Creating an ETL Adapter <apptemplates-etl-configuration-file-format>`.

 .. rubric::  Example